Using her master's in sustainable development, Susette helps Southern California water agencies carry out their water conservation projects.

 Assistants Can Help You Choose

-- Gather your materials: New shower head, crescent wrench, soft cloth, plumber's tape.
+- Gather your materials: New shower head, crescent wrench, soft cloth, and plumber's tape.

-Good job!
-Now for the reward of a great shower - finally the perfect one with many awesome, good feeling showers to come.
-Congratulations . . . and where is that wine?!
+Good job.
+Now for the reward of a great shower—finally the perfect one with many awesome, good feeling showers to come.
+Congratulations!
+Time for wine!